top of page

 If it’s hard to skip…

-Then it’s worth paying attention to.
+Then it’s at least worth paying attention to.

 Because the goal isn’t perfection.